AScustomWorks/AS/README.md

 V 0.6.2: Small fix on the reset signal length.

+V 0.6.5: Added a Regular/Extended switch to change the clock from 40-250 to 30-300 range.
+Had to add the switch instead of simply changing the default settings to avoid changing the bpm tempo on the patches already using the clock.

 ### BPM to delay/hz calculator
 A BPM to delay/hz calculator to setup easier those nice delay effects.

 V 0.6.4: First relase of this module.

+V 0.6.5: Added an external input to detect a BPM from a LFO or some other sources, BPM detection code based on Koralfx Beatovnik from Tomek Sosnowski, nice work Tomek!.

 ### 8 Channel Mixer
 Fundamental/Autodafe mixer module.
 Mods: graphics, sliders for channel volume, stereo or mono output(L channel outputs L+R signal if R channel is not active).
 Now with main mix mute button.
 Beware,the default setting for each channel volume is at 70% in stead of 0%.